Native bush foods: who really profits?

 When Ngangiwumirr and Eastern Arrente woman Rayleen Brown first started her Alice Springs catering business Kungkas Can Cook two decades ago, bush foods were viewed by non-Indigenous Australians as a novelty; something that only curious overseas tourists would try.
 But as the years went by and Brown expanded into tourism and bush food products, she watched as local interest in native Australian foods began to grow.

 “I always thought it would take off, because the flavours are amazing,” she says.
 “It’s just about people’s mindset; sometimes that takes a while to evolve, just like with every other cuisine that’s come to Australia.
 But this food has been here for many thousands of years.”

-The products that Brown produces contain only wild-harvested bush tucker sourced directly from the local Indigenous women who gather the food.
-This not only provides a source of income for the remote communities where these foods grow; it also helps to ensure that the knowledge and stories of these foods can continue for future generations.
+The products Brown produces contain only wild-harvested bush tucker sourced directly from the local Indigenous women who gather the food.
+This not only provides a source of income for the remote communities where these foods grow; it also helps ensure that the knowledge and stories of these foods continue for future generations.

 “I’ve always had a passion for our bush food, especially in the desert,” she says.
 “It still has a beautiful connection to country.
 The ladies are still singing the songs and know the stories of each one of these plants.
-They have an intricate knowledge of all of the plants that are growing out on country, and there are connections and totems – it has a lot of depth.”
+They have an intricate knowledge of all of the plants that are growing out on country, and there are connections and totems.
+It has a lot of depth.”

 Dishing the dirt

 Brown is now a high-profile bush food advocate, most recently appearing on MasterChef, where she helped facilitate an elimination challenge using native ingredients.
 In the past, she’s attempted to engage with the wider industry to help share her people’s stories, preserve Indigenous culture and build a foundation that would support the livelihoods of the women she works with.
 But her experiences often ended in disappointment.